 How does a Google Ads Manager account work?

-A Google Ads account manager is not simply an “improved” version of your Google Ads account.
-Let’s learn about how it works to drive efficiency to your ads.
+A Google Ads account manager is not just an “improved” version of your Google Ads account.
+It efficiently handles your ads and marketing campaigns through an Ad Manager network.

-Ad Manager provides customizable reports showing you various information, including which ads serve which inventory and your projected revenue.
+- Ad Manager provides customizable reports showing ad performance and projected revenue.

 How to create a Google Ads Manager account